VA to Streamline Claims over Camp Lejeune Chemical Exposure

 The Department of Veterans Affairs (VA) has announced it is expanding how claims for Camp Lejeune chemical exposure are reviewed.
 An estimated 20,000 veterans living in Florida are among those affected by the camps contaminated water.

 Were you or someone you love affected by the water contamination at Camp Lejeune between 1957 and 1987?
-Contact the law offices of Gordon & Doner .
+Contact the West Palm Beach veterans' benefits lawyers of Gordon & Partners .
 We can help you fight for the compensation you deserve!

 Years ago, the VA created a list of 15 presumptive conditions they believed veterans and some family members suffered as a result of the water contamination.
 The list included conditions such as bladder, kidney, lung, and breast cancer.